Earthcomputer/libseedfinding/README.md

 `target_link_libraries(your_exe libseedfinding::libseedfinding)`

-The following will build & install for later use.
+The following will build & install for later use. (you can also do `cmake . && make install_libseedfinding`)

 Linux/macOS:
 ```